January 24, 2020

 With continued exposure to these products and constructive discussion, consumers have become more shrewd, seeking out cannabis products based on their benefits, pricing and branding, rather than being swept up in novelty.

-Whether this normalisation extends to other cannabis products will likely rest on what happens within the field of cannabis research.
+Whether cannabis normalisation extends to other products will likely rest on what happens within the field of cannabis research.
 If further studies can continue to elucidate the effects of cannabis and prove the drug to be a safe and effective medicine, then the industry, as a whole, can bring the plant out of the shadows and into the light.

-Our Top Trend for 2020: Normalisation
+Our Top Trend for 2020: Cannabis Normalisation

 Catch up on our newest articles that you might have missed